1.2.19 Stillborn Baby Payment (SBP) - Description

 The SBP provides assistance with the extra costs associated with a stillborn child.

-From 1 March 2014, the SBP may be paid where an individual, or their partner, would have been the primary carer of a stillborn child (1.1.S.130).
+The SBP may be paid where an individual, or their partner, would have been the primary carer of a stillborn child (1.1.S.130).

 - had the child been born alive, the individual would have been eligible for FTB in respect of the child at any time within the period of 26 weeks beginning on the day of the stillborn child's delivery, or